All the stabilizer codes of distance 3: Introduction

 \section{Introduction}

-Quantum error-correcting codes \cite{ben,knill,shor1,ste1} provide us an active way of protecting our precious quantum data from quantum noises and play essential roles in various quantum informational processes.
-Simply speaking, a QECC is just a subspace that corrects certain type of errors.
-When the subspace is specified by the joint +1 eigenspace of a group of commuting multilocal Pauli operators, i.e., direct products of local Pauli operators, the codes are called as stabilizer codes \cite{cal1,cal2,g1}.
+Quantum error-correcting codes \cite{ben,knill,shor1,ste1} provide us an active way of protecting our precious quantum data from quantum noise and play an essential role in various quantum informational processes.
+Simply speaking, a QECC is just a subspace that corrects certain types of errors.
+When the subspace is specified by the joint $+1$ eigenspace of a group of commuting multilocal Pauli operators, i.e., direct products of local Pauli operators, the codes are called stabilizer codes \cite{cal1,cal2,g1}.
 We consider only binary codes here.
 As usual we shall denote by $[[n,k,d]]$ a stabilizer code of length $n$ and distance $d$, i.e., correcting up to $\lfloor\frac{d-1}2\rfloor$-qubit errors, that encodes $k$ logical qubits.
+The redundancy $r=n-k$ counts the number of the independent generators of the stabilizer.

 One fundamental task is to construct optimal codes, e.g., codes with largest possible $k$ with fixed $n$ and $d$.
 In the case of $d=2$ all optimal stabilizer codes are known.
-In the simplest nontrivial case $d=3$, despite many efforts to construct optimal stabilizer codes, a systematic construction for all lengths has not been achieved yet.
+In the simplest nontrivial case $d=3$, a systematic construction for all lengths has not been achieved yet.
 Known results include Gottesman's optimal codes family \cite{g2} of lengths $2^m$ with $m\ge3$ which has been generalized for even lengths \cite{li} by using Steane's enlargement construction \cite{ste2} with some codes being optimal and some are suboptimal, i.e., one logical qubit less than the quantum Hamming bound.

 A code of distance $d$ is {\em degenerate} if there are harmless undetectable errors acting on less than $d$ qubits, i.e., errors can not be detected but do not affect the encoded quantum data.
-If all errors acting on less than $d$ qubits can be detected the codes are {\em non-degenerate} or {\em pure}.
-For a pure code of distance 3 all errors happened on up to 2 qubits can be detected.
-The quantum Hamming bound, e.g.,
+If all errors acting on less than $d$ qubits can be detected, the codes are {\em non-degenerate} or {\em pure}.
+For a pure code of distance $3$ all errors that occurred on at most $2$ qubits can be detected.
+The quantum Hamming bound (qHB), e.g.,

-for a stabilizer code $[[n,k,3]]$, is introduced initially for the non-degenerate codes, has been proved to be valid for degenerate codes of distance 3 and 5 \cite{g1} and of a large enough length \cite{ash} via linear programming (LP) bound \cite{cal2,rains1}.
+for a stabilizer code $[[n,n-r,3]]$, had been proven initially for non-degenerate codes.
+It is also valid for degenerate codes of distances $3$ and $5$ \cite{g1} and of a large enough length as shown in \cite{ash} via the linear programming (LP) bound \cite{cal2,rains1}.
+Our main result reads